-A ten-member delegation from the Gambia National Women's Council and Women's Bureau visited New Delhi in the first week of April 2016 on a study tour.
-They wanted to understand the operations of Small and Medium Enterprises (SMEs), cooperative societies, and other pertinent industries in India.
-Their visit was managed by the International Division of the Confederation of Indian Industry (CII), New Delhi.
-SEWA Bharat, a partner in SETU Africa, welcomed the participants and introduced them to SEWA.
-It was followed by a short presentation on financial inclusion initiatives of SEWA centred on women workers of the informal economy in New Delhi.
+- -Visit to SEWA Bharat by the Gambia National Women's Council and Women's Bureau team - -Visit of the team from the Tanzanian High Commission, New Delhi women workers of the informal economy in New Delhi.
 The CEO of the cooperative explained the entire functioning of the Thrift and Credit Cooperative Society right from registration processes to the different services.
 Till date, 8000 members of the savings and credit cooperative have collected savings of over USD 898,200.
 Around 7000 women have accessed loans from the cooperative society for various purposes.
 The delegates were quite interested in SEWA's loan products and learned about all the loan products: a) Regular Loan b) Gold Loan c) Emergency Loan d) Short Term Loan e) Group Loan.
 The SEWA team explained how the loan products were designed to meet the demands of the women workers.
 SEWA's loans were disbursed at the repayment rate of 18% annually which is again at reducing rate of interest.

 The team was taken to Raghubir Nagar, one of the areas where SEWA members live, located in West Delhi.
 SEWA has a presence in this area for more than a decade.
 SEWA has mobilised 7000 women street vendors from this area.
 SEWA arranged for an interaction with their members which included some of the strong community leaders called "aagewans" at the community centre.
 The Gambian delegates spent nearly an hour with the members and learned about their struggles and development activities.
 They also got a chance to understand the benefits that SEWA's Thrift and Credit Society is bringing to the women workers.
 The delegates also liked the concept of SEWA's Empowerment Centre called SEWA Shakti Kendra, a one-stop shop located at the community to facilitate awareness and linkages with SEWA's different development programs and government entitlements.
-June 2016 .....